Black hole evaporation and semiclassical thin shell collapse: Thin shell dynamics

 It is easy to see that for $\dot R\neq 0$ the (stopping) acceleration term that is proportional to $F_V$ is much smaller than its classical counterpart.
-Fig.~\ref{gap-vr} illustrates this process for the same form of the evaporation $r_\sg'=-\alpha/r_\sg^2$ and the same initial data as in the previous case.

-{Since the influence of evaporation on the dynamics of a macroscopic shell is weak} the shell preserves nearly all of its mass at the horizon crossing.
+Figure \ref{gap-vr} illustrates this process for the same value of $\kappa$ and the same initial data as in the previous case.
+Figure \ref{gap-3} illustrates the difference between classical dynamics and the two models of a radiating shell.
+Since the influence of evaporation on the dynamics of a macroscopic shell is weak, the shell preserves nearly all of its mass at the horizon crossing.
 We can estimate the proper time of the collapse using the classical equation of motion.
-However, unlike in the classical scenario, the crossing time according to Bob is finite, {as are} the propagation time of the last signal that Alice sends before crossing and its redshift.
-These results are derived in the Appendix.
+However, unlike in the classical scenario, the crossing time according to Bob is finite, as are the propagation time of the last signal that Alice sends before crossing and its redshift.

-The shell approaches $r_\sg$ in a finite time and with a finite mass.
-However, the trapped regions that are contained inside the Schwarzschild sphere can only form in finite time of a distant observer if the NEC is violated.
-A thin dust shell is an approximation of a narrow finite slice of nearly pressureless matter that on the approach to $r_\sg$ will be increasingly squeezed, resulting in an increased positive energy density.
-Estimates on the size of the NEC-violating region differ \cite{bmps:95, leviori:16, bmmt}, but the shell will not be able to enter it until the final stages of evaporation when the total energy-momentum tensor $T_{\mu\nu}=T_{\mu\nu}^\mathrm{matter}+\6\hat{T}_{\mu\nu}^\mathrm{radiation}\9$ becomes NEC-violating.
-However, at this stage the semiclassical theory is likely to break down.
-Alternatively, the correct dynamics may lead to the contraction or disappearance of the Schwarzschild radius, $f(z,r_\sg)=0$, resulting in a compact horizonless object.